 The Art Gallery Landscape

-Budapest’s commercial art galleries date back only a few decades because state censorship during communism restricted and monitored all cultural production.
+Budapest’s commercial art galleries date back to only a few decades ago because there wasn't a functional marketplace during communism and state censorship restricted all cultural production, especially within the fine arts.
 Artists who weren’t tolerated by the state had to resort to furtive displays of their works in alternative locations like private apartments.

 Today, Budapest’s art world paints a very different picture.
-Several pockets of the city teem with galleries, and international buyers for contemporary Hungarian art are showing interest.
-Many are intrigued by works secretly produced during the communist-era, a field still largely undiscovered.
-To leverage this, Budapest galleries (often in cooperation with small, so called research galleries) began to systematically catalog works of lesser known, clandestine artistic movements that weren’t documented at the time.
-They also participate in international art fairs, like the viennacontemporary, to build awareness.
+International buyers for contemporary Hungarian art are showing interest, especially for works secretly produced during the communist-era, a field still largely undiscovered.
+To leverage this, galleries began to systematically catalog lesser known, clandestine artistic movements from the time.
+They also participate in international art fairs like the viennacontemporary to build awareness.

 The Top 11

-acb Galéria (location; Tuesday to Friday 2 p.m. to 6 p.m.): An ornate interior courtyard awaits visitors behind the nondescript, sooty facade of this pre-war residential building.
-That, and acb Galéria, one of Budapest’s leading contemporary galleries (they have a smaller exhibition space on Eötvös Street, but the main entrance is at 76 Király Street).
-Acb’s main focus and mission is to draw international attention to Hungarian neo avant-garde art (1960s and ‘70s), a still largely undiscovered field.
-They have contributed to several foreign shows on the subject, most recently Elizabeth Dee gallery’s highly praised exhibition in New York City.
-Their roster of artists include established, internationally-known figures, such as Katalin Ladik, one of the performance artists at documenta 14, Imre Bak, an abstract painter on display at Tate, and Gyula Várnai, whose installations represented Hungary at the 2017 Venice Biennale.
+#1 - acb Galéria (location; Tuesday to Friday 2 p.m. to 6 p.m.): Once you find the nondescript entrance, saunter through the atmospheric pre-war courtyard to get to acb, Budapest’s leading gallery.
+They specialize in the Hungarian neo avant-garde (1960s and ‘70s), having contributed to foreign shows on the topic, most recently Elizabeth Dee’s highly praised exhibit in New York City.
+Acb's artists include internationally-known figures such as Katalin Ladik, one of the performance artists at documenta 14, Imre Bak, an abstract painter with works at the Tate, and Gyula Várnai, whose represented Hungary at the 2017 Venice Biennale.

-#2 - Kisterem Galéria (location; Tuesday to Friday 2 p.m. to 6 p.m.): Kisterem, located on a charming downtown side street, is one of the most internationally-exposed Budapest galleries.
-Since their opening in 2006, they’ve participated in several renowned art fairs like Art Rotterdam, LISTE, Viennacontemporary, Art Cologne, Frieze London, and the FIAC in Paris.
-Similar to acb, Kisterem also represents well-known neo avant-garde artists, including abstract painter István Nádler.
-The gallery dedicates floor space to the next generation too: about half of its annual exhibitions depict works by up-and-coming Hungarian artists.
+#2 - Kisterem Galéria (location; Tuesday to Friday 2 p.m. to 6 p.m.): Located on a charming downtown side street, Kisterem is one of the most international galleries in Budapest with regular appearances at art fairs like Art Rotterdam, LISTE, viennacontemporary, Art Cologne, Frieze London, and FIAC.
+Similar to acb, Kisterem represents established neo avant-garde artists, including abstract painter István Nádler.
+The gallery dedicates floor space to the next generation, too: about half of the shows feature works by up-and-coming local artists.

-#4 - Deák Erika Galéria (location; Wednesday to Friday 12 p.m. to 6 p.m., Saturday 11 a.m. to 4 p.m.): Hiding near Andrássy Avenue, Deák Erika Galéria works with Central European artists who focus on traditional disciplines like painting and sculpture.
-The works, however, encapsulate a broad spectrum of styles, ranging from the figurative paintings of the increasingly-well-known Attila Szűcs to radically abstract (Márton Nemes) and op-art (Bullás József) pieces.
+#4 - Deák Erika Galéria (location; Wednesday to Friday 12 p.m. to 6 p.m., Saturday 11 a.m. to 4 p.m.): Hiding near Andrássy Avenue, Deák Erika Galéria works with Central European artists within traditional disciplines like painting and sculpture.
+Among others, they represent the increasingly-well-known Attila Szűcs, the radically abstract Márton Nemes, and op-art artist József Bullás.

-Faur Zsófi Galéria (location; Monday to Friday 12 p.m. to 6 p.m.): On the other side of the Danube River, the increasingly trendy Bartók Béla Boulevard is teeming with art galleries and design stores.
-Founded in 1997 by Zsófi Faur, they specialize is contemporary photography, but one can run into excellent solo shows of painting and sculpture too.
-Artists to watch include documentary photographer Gábor Arion Kudász, and Áron Zsolt Majoros, who makes beautifully delicate objects from wood and metal.
-Visit also the downstairs section where they show more experimental works.
+#5 - Faur Zsófi Galéria (location; Monday to Friday 12 p.m. to 6 p.m.): Many art galleries line the increasingly hopping Bartók Béla Boulevard on the Buda side of the Danube.
+One of the early birds was Zsófi Faur's gallery, specializing in contemporary photography, but you can also run into excellent solo shows of painting and sculpture.
+Artists to watch include documentary photographer Gábor Arion Kudász, and Áron Zsolt Majoros, who makes delicate objects from wood and metal.
+Visit also the downstairs section where the more experimental works are displayed.

-ART+TEXT (location, 1st floor, door bell #15; Tuesday to Friday 12 p.m. to 6 p.m.): Founded in 2014, ART+TEXT is dedicated to providing a platform for the next generation of Central European artists (they also focus on post-war modernism).
-The venue itself, inside the spacious first floor apartment of a downtown art nouveau building, is worth the visit.
-One of their standouts is Adrian Kiss, a Transylvania-born, London-educated young artist with ambitious, large-scale installations.
-Another is sculptor and painter Katalin Hetey, whose improbable geometric shapes from the 1960s explored the boundaries of metal.
-Also, look out for the gallery’s English-language publications about Hungarian art, most recently the one titled “Neo-Avant-Garde Trends in Hungarian Art Photography”, which can be purchased in the gallery.
+#7 - ART+TEXT (location, 1st floor, door bell #15; Tuesday to Friday 12 p.m. to 6 p.m.): ART+TEXT provides a platform for the next generation of Central European artists, while also focusing on post-war modernism.
+The venue itself, inside the grand apartment of a downtown art nouveau building, is worth a visit.
+Their artists include sculptor and painter Katalin Hetey, whose geometric shapes explore the boundaries of metal, and Adrian Kiss, a Transylvanian-born, London-educated young man with ambitious installations.
+The gallery also publishes English-language art books, most recently the one titled “Neo Avant-Garde Trends in Hungarian Art Photography.”

-Resident Art Budapest (location, 2nd floor; Tuesday to Friday 2 p.m. to 7 p.m.): This apartment gallery is on the second floor of a grand Andrássy Avenue building, near the Opera House.
-Owner/manager János Schneller works with up-and-coming Hungarian painters of the so called early middle-generation (artists generally in their late 30s, early 40s) with an emphasis on traditional art forms like oil paintings.
-Note that Resident Art Budapest also organizes art-related walking tours (in English too) about Budapest’s contemporary art scene.
+#9 - Resident Art Budapest (location, 2nd floor; Tuesday to Friday 2 p.m. to 7 p.m.): This apartment gallery on Andrássy Avenue is run by János Schneller, who works with up-and-coming Hungarian painters of the early middle-generation (artists in their late 30s, early 40s) with an emphasis on traditional art forms like oil paintings.
+He also organizes art-related walking tours—in English, too—about Budapest’s contemporary art scene.
 To book a private tour, contact Mr. Schneller at [email protected]

-Chimera-Project Gallery (location; Thursday 4 p.m. to 7 p.m., Friday and Saturday 3 p.m. to 6 p.m.): This gallery is the brainchild of a Swiss art historian and a Hungarian sociologist.
-They represent a tight group of mostly young, often experimental artists from Central Europe.
-The emphasis here is clearly on conceptual art.
-With a strong international focus, the owners bring a level of professionalism and career management that's still rare to find in this neck of the woods.
-Their annual Chimera Art Award aims to raise the profile of local artists.
+#10 - Chimera-Project Gallery (location; Thursday 4 p.m. to 7 p.m., Friday and Saturday 3 p.m. to 6 p.m.): This gallery is the brainchild of a Swiss art historian and a Hungarian sociologist.
+They represent a group of young conceptual artists from across Central Europe.
+The owners bring a level of international focus and professional career management that's still not common in this part of the world.

-Glassyard Gallery (location, 2nd floor; Tuesday to Saturday 2 p.m. to 6 p.m.): Founded in 2017 by Tünde Csörgő and Barnabás Bencsik, this high-ceilinged second floor apartment gallery is only a stone’s throw away from Andrássy Avenue.
-As the former Director of Budapest's Ludwig Museum of Contemporary Art, Mr. Bencsik is a heavyweight in Hungarian art circles with a broad network across the region.
-Glassyard currently represents six artists across a range of art forms including installations, photography, and paintings.
-One of them is István Csákány, whose ambitious wooden installations were displayed at the 2012 Documenta.
+#11 - Glassyard Gallery (location, 2nd floor; Tuesday to Saturday 2 p.m. to 6 p.m.): This high-ceilinged apartment gallery has strong credentials as one of its owners, Barnabás Bencsik, was the Director of Budapest's Ludwig Museum of Contemporary Art.
+Glassyard currently represents five artists across a range of art forms including installations, photography, and paintings.
+One of them is István Csákány, whose wooden installations appeared at the 2012 Documenta.